betmig/betmig/README.md

 <h1 align="center"> ᒪᗩᑎGᑌᗩGEᔕ & TOOᒪᔕ </h1>

 <div align="center"> Working with various technologies has shaped my perspective: While I list multiple tools and frameworks I've encountered, my expertise ranges from basic to advanced across different combinations of these.
 I'm not claiming mastery of everything - rather, I'm highlighting my core strength: rapid adaptation.
-I'm not a generalist; I'm an adaptatist.
-Given reasonable time, I can effectively navigate and integrate into most tech stacks.
+I'm neither a specialist nor a generalist; <b>I'm an adaptatist.</b> Given reasonable time, I can effectively navigate and integrate into most tech stacks.
 My value lies not in knowing everything, but in quickly aligning my skills with your specific needs and context. </div>

 <h3 align="center"> 🖼️ ᖴᖇOᑎT-Eᑎᗪ </h3>